Kenya's Mosop wins Chicago Marathon, one runner dies

 Ethiopian track star Ejegayehu Dibaba, who was making her marathon debut, ran alongside Shobukhova until about the 15 mile mark before slipping off the pace.
 Dibaba finished second in 2:22:09.
 Kayoko Fukishi of Japan was third.

 Some 45,000 runners were registered for the race with more than 100 countries represented.
 Race organizers expected some 1.7 million spectators to watch along the route.
-About 35,600 runners finished the race.
+About 35,600 runners were listed as finishing the race as of 4:30 p.m.

 (Reporting by Karin Matz; Writing by David Bailey.
 Editing by Peter Bohan)